Extreme Value Analysis based on Blockwise Top-Two Order Statistics: Monte Carlo Simulation Study

-We next consider the estimation of the (100,100)-return level, with the respective simulation results summarized in Figure~\ref{fig:rle}.
-Interestingly and in contrast to the shape estimation, the top-two estimators do not clearly outperfom the sliding max-only estimator in the serially dependent case.
-In view of their better performance for shape estimation, this must be due to a worse performance for scale estimation.
+Interestingly and in contrast to the shape estimation, the top-two estimators do not clearly outperform the sliding max-only estimator in the serially dependent case.
+In view of their better performance for shape estimation, this must be due to a worse performance for scale estimation, which can in fact be explained by the theoretical findings in Remark~\ref{rem:comparing_covs_general}.
 This observation motivates the botw-estimator from \eqref{eq:botw}, where we use the top-two approach for shape estimation and the max-only approach for scale estimation.
 Perhaps unsurprisingly, the botw-estimator outperforms all other estimators in most scenarios (unless the serial dependence is very strong; see Section~\ref{sec:sim-additional}).